World Federation of Advertisers: Global Alliance for Responsible Media

+Legal issues

+In 2024, the United States House Committee on the Judiciary released a report claiming that GARM had coordinated with large corporations, advertising agencies, and industry associations to withhold spending on advertisements that would fund online content they disfavored because it was conservative.
+Following antitrust lawsuits from Elon Musk's Twitter and online video site Rumble, the WFA shut GARM down.
+WFA said the lawsuit misconstrued the purposes of GARM, which it was forced to shut down due to the costs associated with the lawsuit.

+Other activities

-That same year, WFA formed a steering group of advertisers and national associations to develop a set of global principles for cross-media measurement for the media ecosystem.
+In 2019, WFA formed a steering group of advertisers and national associations to develop a set of global principles for cross-media measurement for the media ecosystem.
 In September 2020, an industry framework was released, which aims to set the parameters for cross-media measurement solutions.
 Digital platforms including Google and Meta were involved in the development of a technical proposal that meet the principles outlined in the WFA framework.

 WFA is a founding member of the Unstereotype Alliance, UN Women's flagship partnership with the marketing industry to eradicate harmful gender stereotypes in advertising, launched during the 2017 Cannes Lions International Festival of Creativity.
 It is also a founding member of the Coalition for Better Ads, a cross-industry initiative to improve consumers’ experience with online advertising.

 Each year the WFA holds Global Marketer Week, a series of events bringing together brand marketers to learn about the latest public affairs issues and best practice in marketing.
-In 2013 this event was held in Brussels to celebrate the organisation's 60th anniversary and in 2023 it will be held in Istanbul.
+In 2013 this event was held in Brussels to celebrate the organisation's 60th anniversary and in 2023 it was held in Istanbul.

-WFA also hosts the WFA Global Marketer of the Year award, an annual competition whose aim is to showcase global and regional marketers.
+WFA also hosts the WFA Global Marketer of the Year award, an annual competition whose aim is to showcase the impact made by global and regional marketers.